hasan221b/lumi_ai_customers_servicers/README.md

-# eCommerce Chatbot with RAG
+# AI-Based cutomers services

 ## Overview
-This project is a **Retrieval-Augmented Generation (RAG) based chatbot** designed to assist with eCommerce customer support.
+This project is anAI-Based cutomers services using **Retrieval-Augmented Generation (RAG)** designed to assist with eCommerce customer support.
 The chatbot processes FAQ-style data using FAISS for retrieval and generates responses using an embedding model and an LLM.

 ## Features
 - **Fast & Accurate Retrieval**: Uses FAISS to index and retrieve relevant FAQ data.